premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-57. How to suspend the flow of a thread?
+57. How to suspend the flow of a thread?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)